pixx-io/jsdk/README.md

 **v1**

 If you are requesting a version 1 pixx.io system, you have to add the boolean flag `v1`

+**element**

+if element is set, then this element will be used as root element for the pixxio selector.
+Otherwise an own element is created and added to the body.

 ## Methods